Python Virtual Environments Explained: venv vs conda vs pyenv

 conda activate myproject

-# Install packages — conda resolves non-Python deps automatically
+# Install — conda resolves non-Python deps automatically

 conda install numpy pandas scikit-learn